Tennessee Field Diamonds

 What, if anything, can we say about these crystals?

 First, it seems that the ones in the Knox Group formations have greater variety.
 There’s always both elongate prismatic crystals and bipyramidal crystals, and everything in between.
-Transitional forms or “scepters”, with most commonly clear bipyramidal quartz growing over milky fractured prismatic quartz are common.
-With the one exception, the occurrence near the Great Smoky Fault at Walland, no Sevier Shale crystals are strongly prismatic, and none show scepter overgrowth formation.
-In the next slides we will see if any conclusions can be drawn.
+Transitional forms, so-called “scepters”, are most commonly clear bipyramidal quartz growing over milky fractured prismatic quartz are common.
+With the one exception, the occurrence near the Great Smoky Fault at Walland, no Sevier Shale crystals are strongly prismatic, and few show scepter overgrowth formation.
+So can we organize and interpret this to see if any conclusions can be drawn?

-This is the Nakaya Diagram, presenting experimental results from the first experiments to grow snow crystals.
+This is the Nakaya Diagram, presenting experimental results from the first experiments to grow snow crystals, and partly the inspiration for this project.
 It shows crystal morphology plotted against temperature and degree of supersaturation, and shows a “sweet spot” of conditions where dendritic “classical” type snow crystals form.
 I wondered if anyone had done the same thing for quartz.

 This diagram from Magono and Lee applied the Nakaya Diagram to natural snow.